ImperialCollegeLondon/MicroprocessorsLab/README.md

 Repository for Physics Year 3 microprocessors lab

 A simple assembly program for PIC18 microprocessor, that counts to 100, putting the current count value out onto PORTB

+Reads a table (message) from programme memory to data memory Writes a message (the table) to UART
+Initialises LCD and writes the message to the LCD